Salt & Wind Travel

 Best Places To Stay In Florence Italy

-Having lived in Florence for over a decade, I have visited, lived, and ventured to every corner of the city.
-And now that I help our clients with custom Italy Travel Planning, I get to share the best part of the city for each traveler’s personality!
+Having lived in Florence for over a decade, I have explored, lived in, and ventured to every corner of the city.
+And now that I help our clients with custom Italy Travel Planning, I get to share the best parts of the city tailored to each traveler’s personality!

 Once you find your ideal part of the city, Florence will quickly become one of your favorite cities in Tuscany, if not all of Italy.
-That is why we’re breaking down the neighborhoods for you so you can find the best places to stay in Florence Italy.
+That’s why we’re breaking down the neighborhoods for you, so you can find the best places to stay in Florence.

 Piazza Santa Croce